Louisville vs. Duke NCAA Football Odds, Plays and Insights | November 18, 2021

 Duke Stats and Trends

-- The Blue Devils have been underdogs by 19.5 points or more two times this season and have not covered the spread once.
+- The Blue Devils have been underdogs by 19.5 points or more two times this year and have not covered the spread once.

-- Duke has gone over the point total in 50% of its opportunities this season (five times over 10 games with a set point total).
+- Duke's games this year have gone over the total in five out of 10 opportunities (50%).

-- Duke is 4-2 against the spread and 3-3 overall in games when it scores more than 25.0 points.
+- Duke is 4-2 against the spread and 3-3 overall when the team scores more than 25.0 points.

-- In games that Duke picks up more than 385.2 yards, the team is 4-1 against the spread and 3-2 overall.

-- This year the Blue Devils have turned the ball over 18 times, five more than the Cardinals' takeaways (13).
+- The Blue Devils have turned the ball over 18 times this season, five more turnovers than the Cardinals have forced (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.